 - In an initial surgery, your doctor will place the implants within the jawbone.
 The number and location depend on whether you are receiving crowns, bridges, or both.

 - Over the next several months, the implants will bond more closely with the bone in your jaw, giving them greater strength and stability.

 - In a second procedure at Dental Restorative Group in Belmont, Cambridge, and Greater Boston, your doctor will expose the implants.
 A few weeks later, the doctor will attach metal posts (abutments) to the implants and take an impression of your gums.
 You will also receive temporary crowns or a temporary bridge.

-- Our practice will use the impression to fabricate your permanent crowns / bridge.
+- Our practice will use the impression to fabricate your permanent crowns/bridge.
 Your doctor will place and test them in a follow-up visit and make any necessary adjustments.

 Regardless of whether you receive a crown or bridge on natural teeth or implants, Dental Restorative Group’s procedures can improve your smile, make eating more comfortable, and provide you with a high-quality experience in our care.

-Find out more about crowns and bridges.
 Schedule an appointment in Belmont, Cambridge, and the Boston area with Dental Restorative Group.